cangoektas/react-on-off/README.md

 ### OnOff

-A component that encapsulates state management for a single, independent on/off state.
+Encapsulates state management for a single, independent on/off state.
 Useful whenever you want to render something that has two states.
 It exposes the current state and functions to update the state through a render prop.